Nafada: Wards

+Localities

+Towns and villages in Nafada Local Government Area.

 Geography

-Nafada local government area encompasses a cumulative area of 1,586 square kilometres and it has an average temperature of 33 °C.
+Nafada Local Government Area encompasses a cumulative area of 1,586 square kilometers and it has an average temperature of 33 °C.

-The Gongola River flows through the LGA and the area has an average humidity level of 20 percent The Nafada river originated from the River Gongola rises on the Eastern slopes of the Jos-Plateau and falls to the Gongola basin running north-easterly until Nafada and then continued in the same direction to Lake Chad.
+The Gongola River flows through the LGA and the area has an average humidity level of 20 percent The Nafada river originated from the River Gongola rises on the Eastern slopes of the Jos Plateau and falls to the Gongola basin running north-easterly until Nafada and then continued in the same direction to Lake Chad.
 Presently, it turns south and the south-east until it joins the Hawal River.
 The river then runs south to the River Benue, joining it opposite the town of Numan.
 The upper course of the river as well as most of its tributaries are seasonal streams that rapidly fill up in August and September yearly.
 The lower reaches of the river are impounded by the Dadin Kowa Dam near Gombe and the Kiri Dam further below.
 Kiri Dam is located at Shelleng LGA of Adamawa state in the north-east of Nigeria which was built to provide irrigation for the Savannah Sugar Company.

 Economy of Nafada

 The Nafada LGA is home to several marketplaces, including the Donfa market, where a wide range of goods are bought and sold.
 In Nafada LGA, there are also a lot of mineral resources, such as limestone and gypsum.
-Farming, ceramics, handicrafts, the raising and sale of domestic animals, and farming are some other significant economic activity in Nafada LGA.
+Farming, ceramics, handicrafts, the raising and sale of domestic animals, and some other significant economic activities in Nafada LGA.
 Nafada has heavy deposit of gypsum as one of its biggest mineral resources.
 The Fika Shale in Nafada area is composed of thick laminated non-gypsiferous red clay, gypsum-rich blue-black shale and mudstone, grey coloured highly fissile shale and sandy clay with occasional cobbles and pebbles.
 This great resource is however under utilized, a sad reality that makes the local Government one amongst those with least infrastructure.